ThinkPlay Partners is a New York City based boutique publishing house which publishes the works of Saliha Bava, Ph.D and Mark Greene.

 Remaking Manhood is a collection Mark Greene’s most popular articles on parenting, fatherhood, and masculinity.
 At times, deeply emotional, Mark’s writing explores the vast generational narratives that define the daily lives of boys and men.

 “Mark interweaves his own deeply personal stories with a salient and powerful deconstruction of manhood in America.”

-The Relational Book for Parenting (http://a.co/4PSxQBh on Amazon.) uses comics, fables, articles, and games to help families’ grow their relational intelligence in the daily back and forth of parenting.
-It’s a joyful, accessible, parent-friendly cure for what ails our isolating culture, helping us to raise a generation of young people better able to connect, collaborate and innovate across differences.
+The Relational Book for Parenting uses comics, fables, articles, and games to help families grow their relationship superpowers in the daily back and forth of parenting.
+This joyful, accessible, parent-friendly book is designed to help raise a generation of young people who are better able to connect, collaborate, and innovate across differences.

 “It’s such a sophisticated blend of theory and fun.
 The comic illustrations reinforce life-changing, culture-shaping ideas.
 It is brilliant!” -Bronwyn Leiataua

 Remaking Manhood: The Battle Against Dominance-Based Masculine Culture (2017-2023) – In these newest writings from Mark’s work in the healthy masculinity movement (2017-2023), Greene takes us into the world of MRA’s, Incels and other masculinity extremists, deftly mapping the ways in which our bullying Man Box culture fuels male disconnection, extremism, illness, and early mortality.